job-spec

 This is where your recruiting challenge can start with the simplest of documents; the humble job spec.

 A couple of weeks ago, a good friend of mine was visiting Leeds from London.
-She is a sales manager currently living on the M4 corridor.
-A great hire for any organisation.
+She is a sales manager currently living on the M4 corridor, and a great hire for any organisation.
+She was showing me a couple of job specifications that were really, really poor.
+Therefore, unfortunately, they went in the bin and her search was continued.
+The role could have been perfect for her, but the company didn't spend the time or effort on the job spec to bring it to life.

 As a large recruitment organisation, we deal with clients and candidates every day.